 - Reflect on your career experience, educational history, volunteer work and other personal experiences that may provide examples that demonstrate your ability to meet the relevant competencies and requirements.

 - Make a list of what you see as your main achievements to date, things that you are proud of, and where you feel you made a significant contribution, in any area of your life.

 - Don't be modest or shy about this - this is not the time to hold back!

-- Aim to include about 10 different achievements altogether - These can be from different areas in your life; for example, education, work, interests, etc.
+- Aim to include about 10 different achievements altogether which can be from different areas in your life; for example, education, work, interests, etc.

-- Write down what you see as your strongest qualities or skills.
-List about 5; try to pick the qualities that you feel are most relevant to the job you are applying for.
+- Write down what you see as your strongest qualities or skills and pick about five qualities that you feel are most relevant to the job you are applying for.

 - Prepare for questions and think of answers that are relevant to the job description.

-- It is important to remember that an interviewer will want to know how YOUR experience, skills and qualities prepare you for the job in question.
+- It is important to remember that the interview panel want to hear about YOUR experience, skills and qualities that prepare you for the job in question.

-To sketch out the background, ask yourself the following questions:
+To sketch out the background situation, ask yourself the following questions:

-- WHEN and WHERE did this happen / occur?
+- WHEN and WHERE did this take place?